 Step 5.
 Preview the changes to the external hard drive and check for the Pending Operations.
 Finally, click Apply to save all the changes by carrying out all pending operations.

-Part 1: How to Share the External Hard Drive to the Network?
+Part 1: How to Share Hard Drive on Network Windows 10/11?

 The first part of networking an external hard drive is to share it to the network.
 The guidance is as described below.